Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Ventilator Modes.md

 	- Guarantees a minimum minute ventilation
 	- Lower mean airway pressure when compared with AC
 	- Can provide a wide range of respiratory support
+	- Comfortable for the patient
 - Disadvantages
 	- Increased work of breathing for patient
 	- ?
 Lower cardiac output in patients with LV dysfunction
+	- Limited control over the minute ventilation
 - Indications
 	- Critically ill patients who are hyperventilating or otherwise prone to auto-PEEP or high airway resistance